vdm-io/Joomla-Component-Builder/README.md

  ![Component Builder image](https://raw.githubusercontent.com/vdm-io/Joomla-Component-Builder/master/admin/assets/images/vdm-component.jpg "The Component Builder")

-The Component Builder for [Joomla](https://extensions.joomla.org/extension/component-builder/) that is highly advanced, truly able to build extremely complex components in a fraction of the time.
+The Component Builder for [Joomla](https://extensions.joomla.org/extension/component-builder/) is highly advanced tool that is truly able to build extremely complex components in a fraction of the time.

 Whether you're a seasoned [Joomla](https://extensions.joomla.org/extension/component-builder/) developer, or have just started, Component Builder will safe you lots of time and money.
 A real must have!